Disconnected by Death

 - During the opening attack on Umbrella's Tokyo base in Resident Evil: Afterlife, the Big Bad asks a mook appearing on a holographic screen if he's seen anything unusual.
 The mook says all is quiet, then spews blood from his mouth whereupon the image cuts out.

 - Telefon (1977).
 A Renegade Russian called Nikolai Dalchimsky steals a list of Manchurian Agent saboteurs in the United States and tries to start World War III.
 Charles Bronson plays Grigori Bortsov, the KGB agent sent to stop him.
 He finally corners Dalchimsky in a Texan bar, but can't kill him because there are two policeman there.
 Dalchimsky ducks into a phone booth, intending to activate the agents via phone.
 Bortsov has his colleague create a distraction by knocking over a glass case containing a rattlesnake, and amidst all the chaos bursts into the booth just as Dalchimsky is making the connection and throttles him to death with the receiver.

-- Happens in the Agatha Christie novel After the Funeral, except the victim eventually survives.
+- Happens in Agatha Christie's Hercule Poirot novel After the Funeral, except the victim survives and eventually recovers.